 What flowers are best for a bouquet?

 It depends on what the bouquet will be used for.
 For instance, you’ll often see lilies, roses and tulips used in weddings.
 Additionally, some hardy annuals, such as black-eyed Susans, work well in bouquets.
-When arranging bouquets, it’s important to consider the colors, shapes and textures that you want for it when choosing flowers.
+When arranging bouquets, it’s important to consider the colors, shapes and textures that you want when choosing flowers.

 What tips and tricks do professional flower farmers have?